Project

 • Status changed from Open to Closed

-Updated by stefan.kroes (Stefan Kroes) about 8 years ago
+Updated by stefan.kroes (Stefan Kroes) over 8 years ago

 I would like to reopen discussion on this subject.
 I think the default implementation of #inspect tends to hang/explode for complex/large object graphs with lots of cycles.
 In 10 years of programming Ruby I ran into this twice and had to waste several hours before finding the problem twice (today and several years ago if I remember correctly).
 Inspect is often used for generating error messages which will hang in turn, misdirecting debugging efforts to the original error.